kraigmansfield/note-taker/README.md

 # Note Taker

 ## Description
-An Express.js based notes app that is able to take notesw and delete existing notes.
+An Express.js based notes app that is able to take notes and delete existing notes.

 ## Table of Contents
 N/A